A Toe Spreader? Who needs that, right?

 The classic description of a tailor's bunion (also called a bunionette) is a bump on the outside of the foot just proximal to the little toe.
 The bump is normal bone that is poorly aligned.
 The bump of bone is located on the head of the 5th metatarsal bone.
 And in many cases, the bump is caused by bowing of the 5th metatarsal bone.

 So what's all this have to do with the Tailor's Bunion Toe Spreader Combo Pad?
-It is true that many tailor's bunions are just a straight up bump on the outside of the foot.
+It is true that many tailor's bunions are just a straight-up bump on the outside of the foot.
 But padding the outside of the foot won't address the soft corn between the toes.
-And that's what so special about The Tailor's Bunion Toe Spreader Combo Pad.
+That's what so special about The Tailor's Bunion Toe Spreader Combo Pad.
 The pad treats both the tailor's bunion and the soft corn.
 How cool is that?